EXPLAINER: Driver in Texas crash was 13; is that legal?

 But the news that a 13-year-old was behind the wheel of a pickup truck that blew a tire and struck a van on a dark, two-lane road in West Texas on Tuesday night, killing nine people - including six members of a New Mexico college's golf teams and their coach - put a renewed focus on the practice.

-At a news conference in Odessa, Texas, on Thursday, National Transportation Safety Board Vice Chairman Bruce Landsberg said the dangers of underage driving put it on the agency's 'most-wanted list.'
+At a news conference in Odessa, Texas, on Thursday, National Transportation Safety Board Vice Chairman Bruce Landsberg said the dangers of underage driving put it on the agency's 'most-wanted list."
+Investigators have not yet said why the teen was behind the wheel before the crash, which also killed him and a 38-year-old man in the truck.

 Along with drunk and distracted driving, Landsberg said 'youthful driving' and excessive speed on rural roads are among the problems that make highway driving the most dangerous form of transit in the United States.

-'Every two days we are killing the equivalent of a Boeing 737 crashing,' he said.
+'Every two days we are killing the equivalent of a Boeing 737 crashing,' he said, referring to highway fatalities from multiple causes.
 'It's long overdue that we start to do something about it.'

 LEGAL DRIVING AGE VARIES BY STATE